marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 Improve reliability: creating Virtual Machines from Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-..
-QUI
 By default Virtual Machines are instantiated using the local disk of the Cloud compute node.
-This means that, in case of failure of the Compute node, it may happen that the virtual machine content is lost.
+This means that, in case of failure of the compute node, it may happen that the virtual machine content is lost.

 For production servers which are not fully redundant and load balanced,